sr5434/pinns/README.md

 $\hbar \approx 1.0545718*10^{-34}$

-Due to the fact that this is such a small number, we use a value of 1 as a simplification to avoid an underflow. $\hat{H}$ is the Hamiltonian operator, defined for this quantum system as:
+Due to the fact that this is such a small number, a value of 1 is used as a simplification to avoid an underflow. $\hat{H}$ is the Hamiltonian operator, defined for this quantum system as:

 $\hat{H} = -\frac{\hbar}{2m}\frac{∂^2}{∂x^2} + V(x)$